rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 ### 13.2.3 Maintenance of movable shelving units

-* Rose Library has unit...
 * We contract with Patterson Pope for maintenance of shelving in the stacks.
 If a compact shelving unit needs service, please notify the Senior Collections Processing Archivist who will contact facilities, who will contact Patterson Pope.
-During service calls, security will accompany service providers to the floor.

 ## 13.3 Offsite Storage: Access Storage

 Rose Library has material stored at Access Storage.
-The University Records Manager places all requests to retrieve material from Access.
+The Records Manager has access to the database of records stored at Access and places all requests to retrieve material from Access.

-## 13.4 Offsite Storage: Library Service Center (LSC) - DRAFT
+## 13.4 Offsite Storage: Library Service Center - DRAFT

 ### 13.4.1 LSC Ingest Policy on Preservation Specifications (2014)